 Style of Play and Behaviours Can Change Over Time

 As our dogs have grown up and aged, their behaviours and play have evolved.
-This has been a good thing for the longevity (and thereby safety) of many toys.
+This has been a good thing for the longevity and relative safety of many toys.
 It’s also been a consideration in the types of toys we buy, the types of toys we make, and materials we use.
-As they change, so can we.
+As the boys change over time, so do the choices we make and the ways we play.
 It’s really back the need to know the dogs, and give consideration for suitability and supervision during play.

 The Pros and Cons of Different Dog Toys and Materials